 It is a common misconception that better technique will help you take better photographs of nudes.
 I recently took part in a critique where a photographer put up a technically perfect but aesthetically boring picture of a nude.
 He commented that he had no concept or message when taking the picture but would like to do more ‘artistic’ work.
 I suggested that if he worked on having the former then the latter might naturally flow.

-These pictures are created with the help of many talented women.
+These nude and naked portraits are created with the help of many talented women.
 The finished images are a result of a collaboration between the photographer and subject rather than an imposition of a style on them.
 Some of the subjects are models but here you are projecting elements of their character and personality; they are part of the creative process and not merely a blank canvas on which to project my viewpoint.

 A Quick Guide to Shooting Studio Nudes